-Each sub-unit within each unit has a culminating project to complete.
+Each unit has a culminating project to complete.
 There are no quizzes or tests until Age 8-10, and even then the culminating projects might be more valuable in terms of evaluating student progress.

 Student books consist primarily of activity pages in the younger levels.
-Most of these are not typical worksheets; it doesn't seem that any two are alike.
+Most of these are not typical worksheets; it doesn't seem like any two are alike.
 Instead, they direct students to draw, write, analyze, complete graphs, color, create booklets, complete Venn diagrams, and other such activities.
-While literature unit activity pages include some that are typical of grammar and handwriting workbooks, most are similar to those in the other books.
+While literature unit activity pages include some that are typical of grammar and handwriting workbooks, most are similar to those in the other MBTP books.

 The curriculum is sold in a number of different packages.
 You can purchase a complete level that includes all units, literature units (when applicable), novels, books, science kits, and math "tools" such as a scale and weights (when applicable).
-You can buy only the units and literature units, then obtain the other books and resources on your own.
-Or you can purchase packages for only one unit at a time.
-There is also an option for the upper levels to buy a complete package for the units, including all required resources, but that does not include the literature units.
-And as I mentioned before, you can purchase the literature units separately.
+Many complete packages also include math.
+You can also purchase packages of units for particular subject areas.
 The complete packages will certainly save you time and bother.